Facility Standards Medical Insurance|Kano General Hospital

 • Generic Drugs: We proactively adopt high-quality generic medications to reduce patient costs, following Ministry of Health guidelines.

 • Generic Name Prescriptions: Prescriptions may be issued by the “active ingredient name” rather than a brand name.
-This ensures that patients can receive necessary medication even during drug supply shortages.

 Private Room Rates (Extra Bed Fees)